ibm-cloud-docs/containers/cs_istio_health.md

   ```
   {: pre}

-2. Set the `istio-monitoring` setting to `"true"`.
-If the setting is not listed, add the setting as `istio-monitoring: "true"`.
+2. In the `data` section, set the `istio-monitoring` setting to `"true"`.
+If the setting is not listed, add a `data` section and add the setting as `istio-monitoring: "true"`.
 This setting enables Prometheus, Grafana, Jaeger, and Kiali.

 3. Save the configuration file.